devsu/condor-framework/docs/quick-start.md

 ### Next steps

-- Take a look at [condor-auth](https://github.com/devsu/condor-auth).
-It's a pluggable authorization middleware.
-- Take a look at [condor-mongoose](https://github.com/devsu/condor-mongoose) if you want to create GRPC services in node with a mongo backend.
+- You can take a look at the ready to use [middleware modules](related-modules-and-middleware)
-- Dive into the next pages to understand how to implement services and write your own middleware and error handlers.
+- Or dive into the next pages to understand how to implement services and write your own middleware and error handlers.

 Next: [Add Service](add-service)